Parent page: Workspace Configuration

 In Prototype (or New From Design) must be promoted to In Production before the design as a whole can be promoted to that level.

 In many cases, the revisions of design Items will progress through the various lifecycle states linearly however it should not be assumed that this is the only path that can be taken.
 For example, some Item revisions may end up being abandoned before they have even reached the prototyping stage.
-In managed content servers, the allowable states that an Item's revision can move between are defined by a
+In a connected Workspace, the allowable states that an Item's revision can move between are defined by a

 Transition table included in the lifecycle definition.

-A managed content server supports two levels of lifecycle management:
+A connected Workspace supports two levels of lifecycle management:

 Related page: Accessing the Detailed Item View